 Annual Tuition: $43,470.00

 The Smith School of Business emphasizes hands-on experiential learning.
 Students get to apply business fundamentals and techniques learned in the classroom to real-world challenges facing today’s organizations.
 The school’s world-class research centers like The Center for Digital Innovation, Technology and Strategy and The Center for Health, Information and Decision Systems give students opportunity to participate in cutting-edge research.
-And the proximity of College Park to the Washington DC metropolitan area provides graduates with access to one of the strongest information technology regions in the world.
+And the proximity to the Washington DC provides graduates with access to one of the strongest information technology regions in the world.

 Georgia Institute of Technology